the-great-abby/ai-ide-api/ONBOARDING_OTHER_AI_IDE.md

 - Never run tests or scripts directly—always use `Makefile.ai` targets for all automation.
 - Use Docker service names and internal ports for all connections (e.g., `db-test:5432`, `redis-test:6379`).

+**API Discovery:**
+- To discover all available endpoints and their request/response formats, fetch the OpenAPI schema from the API docs:
+  - Visit the interactive docs at `http://localhost:9103/docs` in your browser.
+  - For programmatic access, fetch the raw OpenAPI schema from `http://localhost:9103/openapi.json`.
+- Parse this schema to list all endpoints, their methods, parameters, and expected responses.
+- Use this information to generate client code, documentation, or integration tests as needed.

 **Example .mdc rule file:**
 ```yaml
 ---